isc-projects/kea/doc/sphinx/arm/install.rst

 - ``isc-kea-hooks`` — Kea open source DHCP hooks

-Kea Premium hook packages are not included in the ``isc-kea-hooks`` package.
+Kea premium hook packages are not included in the ``isc-kea-hooks`` package.
 For ISC customers with access to the premium hooks, those packages have the ``isc-kea-premium-`` prefix.
+Users wishing to purchase the premium hooks can find them on ISC's website, at https://www.isc.org/shop/.

 Once installed, the services can be managed through the distribution's service manager.
 The services are named: :iscman:`kea-dhcp4`, :iscman:`kea-dhcp6`, :iscman:`kea-dhcp-ddns`, and :iscman:`kea-ctrl-agent`.

 .. note::
-   The real service names on Debian and Ubuntu follow the names of the older packages, to maintain compatibility with pre-existing scripts.
+   The real service names on Debian and Ubuntu use slightly different package names, to maintain compatibility with some older scripts.
 A systemd service alias is used to allow users to refer to them with shorter names.
 Calling ``systemctl enable`` on these services requires the real service names, which are: ``isc-kea-dhcp4-server``,